odysseusmax/tg-index/replit-deploy-guide.md

 ### SOME `INDEX_SETTINGS` EXAMPLES

-Suppose, you want to only index the channel with the channel ID `-123456789`, then the value of your `INDEX_SETTINGS` variable should be ~
+* If you want to only index the channel with the channel ID `-123456789`, then the value of your `INDEX_SETTINGS` variable should be ~

 ```json
 {